Ben Geraghty: Personal life

-Geraghty married Livingston, New Jersey, resident Mary Dowd on November 17, 1938.
+Geraghty married Mary Dowd, of Livingston, New Jersey, on November 17, 1938.
 They had five children: Patrick, Elizabeth, Barry, Thomas, and Benjamin Jr. (or "Benjie").
 He was very superstitious, once having a lucky rabbit's foot flown to a visiting city on a Trans World Airlines flight when he forgot to bring it with him on the team's road trip.
 The 1946 bus crash left him in a state of constant anxiety whenever he rode buses.
 Jordan recalled that he would wear a lucky shirt, drink an entire case of beer, and chatter incessantly with the bus driver.
 "He had an amazing capacity for beer...the unusual thing about him, though, was that he never seemed to show the effects of it at all," Aaron recalled.